Dirichlet Proportions Model for Hierarchically Coherent Probabilistic Forecasting: Experiments

-\textbf{Evaluation.} We evaluate the forecasting accuracy using the continuous ranked probability score (CRPS).
-The CRPS~\citep{gneiting2007strictly} is minimized when the predicted quantiles match the true distribution of the data.
-This is a popular metric to benchmark probabilistic forecasting~\citep{rangapuram2018deep, taieb2017coherent}.
+\textbf{Evaluation.} We evaluate forecasting accuracy using the continuous ranked probability score (CRPS).
+The CRPS is minimized when the predicted quantiles match the true data distribution~\citep{gneiting2007strictly}.
+This is the standard metric used to benchmark probabilistic forecasting in numerous papers~\citep{rangapuram2018deep, rangapuram2021end,taieb2017coherent}.
+Similar to \citet{rangapuram2021end}, we also normalize the CRPS scores at each level, by the absolute sum of the true values of all the nodes of that level.
+We mathematically define the CRPS score in Appendix~\ref{app:fullresults}.